Myasuka/flink-table-store-101/real-time-update/README.md

 state.backend.incremental: true
 jobmanager.execution.failover-strategy: region
 execution.checkpointing.checkpoints-after-tasks-finish.enabled: true
+state.checkpoints.dir: file:///tmp/flink-checkpoints
+execution.checkpointing.externalized-checkpoint-retention: RETAIN_ON_CANCELLATION
 ```

-If you want to observe the verbose info of compaction and commit for FTS, you can pick one or all of the following properties to `log4j.properties` under the `flin-1.14.5/conf` as needed
+If you want to observe the verbose info of compaction and commit for FTS, you can pick one or all of the following properties to `log4j.properties` under the `flink-1.17-SNAPSHOT/conf` as needed

 ```
 # Log FTS